OptimalDesignLab/PumiInterface.jl/README.md

 but this only works if the underlying CAD system supports parametric coordinates (`.dmg` models do not).

+# Reference Counting and P-sequencing

+It is possible to construct several Julia mesh objects that share an underlying `apf::Mesh`.
+See the `copy_mesh()` function.
+These meshes may have different types of SBP operators and may be of different degree.

+In order to do proper memory managment, the `apf::Field`s and `apf::Numbering`s associated with each Julia mesh object are stored and reference counting is used to determine when to free both the fields and numberings, as well as the underlying mesh object.
+The functions in `pde_fields.jl` should be used to create new fields and numberings (do *not* call `apf.createPackedField(mesh.m_ptr, ...)` or `apf.createNumberingJ(mesh.m_ptr, ...)` directly.

+By default, when Paraview files are written only fields which are both associated with the given Julia mesh object and are properly display-able in VTK format will be written to the Paraview file.
+This second restriction can be removed with the keyword argument `writeall=true` to `writeVisFiles`.
+Note that this may substanially increase the file size.

 # Utilities

 A few C++ executables are built with PumiInterface that are useful as standalone tools.